Support if you have been let go from Northvolt

 Contact us if you have been impacted but have not yet received information about the project:

-Participate in a digital informational meeting about the project
+Participate in a digital informational meeting

 Support we offer participants in the project